Czech Philharmonic • New York

 Photo illustrating the event Czech Philharmonic • New York

 Daniil Trifonov is undoubtedly one of today’s leading piano virtuosos.
-He collaborates with the Czech Philharmonic frequently, even accepting the role as the orchestra’s artist-in-residence for the 2024/2025 season.
-Therefore, concertgoers in New York, where Trifonov lives, will get the same opportunity as the Prague public at the season’s opening concerts to hear them play Dvořák’s Piano Concerto together.
+He collaborates frequently with the Czech Philharmonic and during the 2024/2025 season, he has accepted the role as the orchestra’s Artist-in-Residence.
+In this concert, the New York public will get the same opportunity as the Prague public at the Czech Philharmonic’s new season opening concerts to hear Trifonov and the orchestra play Dvořák’s Piano Concerto.

 The Glagolitic Mass is one of the most powerful sacred works in music history.
-At age 72, Janáček set the Old Church Slavonic text to music in 1926 at a spa in Luhačovice.
-Once his creative zeal had been ignited, he composed quickly.
-Incredibly, he sketched out the entire work in just three weeks, although he was still making substantial changes even after the premiere on 5 December 1927 in Brno.
-Janáček died half a year later.
+In 1926, aged 72, Janáček set about writing music to the Old Church Slavonic text.
+Once his creative zeal had been ignited, he composed quickly and incredibly, sketched out the entire work in just three weeks.
+He continued to make substantial changes to the Mass even after its premiere on 5 December 1927 in Brno up until his death half a year later.

-In a review by Ludvík Kundera, the musicologist called the composer an old man and a firm believer.
-Janáček’s often quoted reply “No old man, no believer!
-Young fellow!” must be taken reservedly.
-Janáček was indisputably a spiritual person.
-He was raised at the Benedictine monastery in the Old Brno district, and he taught his children faith and prayer.
-However, he clearly distanced himself from the Catholic Church.
-This may be why he chose to set the Old Church Slavonic text of the mass to music, creating a setting that is non-denominational in character.
+In a review of the premiere performance, the musicologist Ludvík Kundera called the composer an old man and a firm believer.
+Janáček’s often quoted retort - “No old man, no believer!
+Young fellow!” – must not be taken at face value as he was indisputably a spiritual person.
+Raised in a Benedictine monastery in the Old Brno district, he taught his children faith and prayer.
+Yet, during his lifetime, he clearly distanced himself from the Catholic Church and this may be why he chose to set the non-denominational Old Church Slavonic text of the mass to music.

 Performers